nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/sic_mapper/README.md

 # 🗺️ SIC Mapper

-The high-level goal of the SIC Mapper is to a given job advert to Standardised Industrial Classification (SIC) code.
+The high-level goal of the `SicMapper` is to map a given job advert to Standardised Industrial Classification (SIC) code.

 ## 🔨 Core functionality